903.8 freeway and expressway guide signs

 Support.
 Freeway-to-freeway interchanges are major decision points where the effect of taking a wrong ramp cannot be easily corrected.
 Reversing direction on the connecting freeway or reentering to continue on the intended course is usually not possible.
 Figs 903.8.48.1 and 903.8.48.2 show examples of guide signs at a freeway-to-freeway interchange.

 Guidance.
 The sign messages should contain only the route shield, cardinal direction and the name of the next control city on the route.
-Arrows should point as indicated in EPG 903.7.8, except where Overhead Arrow-per-Lane or Diagrammatic signs are used in accordance with EPG 903.8.21 through EPG 903.8.23.
+Arrows should point as indicated in EPG 903.7.8, except where Overhead Arrow-per-Lane signs are used in accordance with EPG 903.8.21 through EPG 903.8.23.

 Support.
 At splits where the off-route movement is to the left or where there is an optional lane split, expectancy problems usually result.